 Subtitle F—Shared Responsibility for Health Care.
 Part II – Employer Responsibilities

 Understanding Full-time Equivalent Employees

 In simple terms FTE or “full-time equivalent” equals (the total number of full-time employees) plus (the combined number of Part-time employee hours divided by 30).
-NOTE: seasonal employees, contractors, and business owners don’t count toward the total.
-Part-time employee hours can be averaged from anywhere between a 3 and 12 months span to determine FTE.

 How Many Hours is Part-time Under ObamaCare?

 Under the ACA, for the purposes of providing an employee benefits, part-time is defined as working an average of less than 30 hours a week or less than 130 hours a month.
 To be considered part-time the employee must work more than 120 days in a year.